-What do Amish teenagers actually do when leave their families in order to find themselves amongst the riff-raff of middle America?
-Do Amish teens cast off their dorky clothes in favor of jeans and t-shirts, drive cars, and drink a lot of beer, or...?
+What do Amish teenagers actually do when they leave their families in order to find themselves amongst the riff-raff of middle America?
+Do Amish teens cast off their dorky clothes in favor of jeans and T-shirts, drive cars, and drink a lot of beer, or...?
 Read along, and explore the truth behind rumspringa.

 How Long Does Rumspringa Last?